kkaruso/niv/pages/introduction/introduction.md

  ```
 niv -v
 ```
-Will show you ther version of the package you installed
+Will show you the version of the package you installed

 ![](../images/introduction/version.png)
 # Create Diagram